Molecular, Cellular, and Developmental Biology (MCDB)

 TTh 9am-10:15am

 A survey of the molecular and genetic control of embryonic development, cell-cell communication, and cell differentiation.
 Emphasis on mechanistic investigation in model organisms that reveal fundamental concepts explaining human birth defects and disease.
 Topics include gastrulation; neural and mesoderm induction; limb development; heart and vascular development; craniofacial development; adult and embryonic stem cells; regeneration; evolution and development.
-Prerequisites: BIOL 101, 102, and 103, or equivalent performance on the corresponding biological sciences placement examinations.
+Introductory biology (BIOL 101, 102, 103) is recommended but not required.
+Students who have not taken the BIOL series should nonetheless have a good understanding of Mendelian genetics to be prepared for this course.
 SC

-MCDB 221La, Laboratory for Foundations of Biology Staff
+MCDB 2210La, Laboratory for Foundations of Biology Staff

 This lab complements the BIOL 101-103 series.
 An introduction to research and common methodologies in the biological sciences, with emphasis on the utility of model organisms.
 Techniques and methods commonly used in biochemistry, cell biology, genetics, and molecular and developmental biology; experimental design; data analysis and display; scientific writing.
 With permission of instructor or concurrently with or after BIOL 101, 102 or 103.
 WR, SC 0 Course cr